Check out this great video

 The healthcare industry (also called the medical industry or health economy) is an aggregation and integration of sectors within the economic system that provides goods and services to treat patients with curative, preventive, rehabilitative, and palliative care.

-The International Association of Safety Health Environmental Professionals (IASHEP is proud to say that we are accredited by the International Association for Continuing Education and Training (IACET).
+The International Association of Safety Health Environmental Professionals (IASHEP is proud to say that we are accredited by the International Accreditors for Continuing Education and Training (IACET).

 Any organization can host a learning event.
 But it takes true commitment to become an accredited provider of IACET Continuing Education Units (CEU).